 I tried to get away nice and early this morning, but the very friendly and nice manager just wouldn’t let me go.
 He just wanted to talk to me and kept plying me with coffee.
 Not that I understood too much, as his English wasn’t great, but still, it was better than my Hindi!

 I eventually got away from the hotel and had a nice flat ride for a while.
 I was feeling a lot better today, and it wasn’t such hard work as it has been.
 But then it was a lot flatter!

 Having the internet tonight means that I can see where I’ve been these past two days!
 Although obviously, I know where I am, just not in any detail!

-I’ve been in the Satmala hills which is probably another reason why it was a bit hard going.
-When I came up that bug climb on Saturday that was the Ghat and or hill to get up and today fairly early on I came down the Ghat!
+I’ve been in the Satmala hills, which is probably another reason why it was a bit hard going.
+When I came up that big climb on Saturday, that was the Ghat and or hill to get up.
+And today, fairly early on, I came down the Ghat!

-Almost had an accident today, a goat ran out in front of me but luckily we never made contact and the goat scampered away whilst I continued on my bike, a little shaken but fine!!
+I almost had an accident today.
+A goat ran out in front of me.
+Luckily we never made contact, and the goat scampered away whilst I continued on my bike, a little shaken but fine!!

 The page title image is of a market just for onions.
 I’ve been smelling them as I’ve been going along.